M.S. in Tropical Conservation Biology and Environmental Science

 Semester 4 (Spring)

 You should plan on spending most of your time on writing your internship report and preparing for your public presentation.
-You will also complete the fifth internship course, any electives, and in some cases data analysis.
+You will also complete the fifth internship course, two electives, and in some cases data analysis.
 If you present your project and complete your report in Semester 4, you should be able to submit Graduate Form 3 by the UH Hilo academic calendar deadline and graduate.

 Additional time